Updated on 22 November 2021

 The UK Government has created an extensive regime to strengthen its powers to scrutinise transactions on grounds of national security.
+The requirement to notify and obtain approval from the Government in respect of notifiable acquisitions will come into force on 4 January 2022.
 This briefing summarises the key points to be aware of in relation to the National Security and Investment Act 2021 ("the NSI Act").

 The UK's National Security and Investment Act 2021: what you need to know